Jonas Valančiūnas: 2013–14 season

 On 22 July 2013, Valančiūnas was named MVP of the Las Vegas Summer League becoming the first non-American to win the award after averaging 19 points and 10 rebounds in four games.

 On 27 December 2013, Valančiūnas recorded a then career-high 18 rebounds in a 95–83 win over the New York Knicks.
 On 9 April 2014, he scored a then career-high 26 points in a 125–114 win over the Philadelphia 76ers.
 Two days later, he recorded a then career-high 21 rebounds in a 108–100 loss to the New York Knicks.
 The Raptors finished as the third seed in the East Conference in 2013–14, and faced the sixth-seeded Brooklyn Nets in the first round of the playoffs.
 In Game 1 of the series, Valančiūnas recorded 17 points and 18 rebounds, surpassing Keon Clark's franchise record for most rebounds in a single playoff game.
 Valančiūnas also became the second Raptor ever to record a double-double in his playoff debut; the first was Tracy McGrady.
 The Raptors went on to lose the series 4–3.

 2014–15 season

+On 17 December 2014, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a third time.

 On 31 January 2015, Valančiūnas scored a then career-high 31 points in a 114–111 loss to the Detroit Pistons.
 Valančiūnas finished the 2014–15 season with a back-to-the-basket shot percentage of 51.3%, good for second in the NBA behind fellow Lithuanian Donatas Motiejūnas of the Houston Rockets, who was attacking with 53.4% this way.
 Valančiūnas was ranked second in field goal percentage category during the 2014–15 season.